What We Do

 – “The Bay Area’s premier new music ensemble” – Joshua Kosman, San Francisco Chronicle

 Led by Artistic Director Steven Schick, the San Francisco Contemporary Music Players occupies an important role in the regional and national cultural landscape.
-One of the most long-standing continually performing new music ensembles in the country, SFCMP uses performances, collaborative projects, commissions, and educational outreach activities to give audience members and friends opportunities to discover musical repertoire that is new to them – and to use these experiences as ways to better understand, interact with, and enjoy their lives and our world.
+The most long-standing continually performing new music ensemble outside the East Coast, SFCMP uses performances, collaborative projects, commissions, and educational outreach activities to give audience members and friends opportunities to discover musical repertoire that is new to them – and to use these experiences as ways to better understand, interact with, and enjoy their lives and our world.

 We are devoted to 20th and 21st century repertoire because – as with all art – our collective societal imagination requires the stimulation of the new.
 Across cultures and stylistic constraints, composers today are creating a vast and vital 21st-century musical language.
 We want to share it with as many people as possible, both inside and outside the traditional concert setting.